Waterman Fountain Pen

 Finding one’s muse

-Posted by jerry on June 18th, 2004 — Posted in Writing
+Posted by Jerry on June 18th, 2004 — Posted in Writing

 Do you ever run out of inspiration for things to write?
 I do, but I’ve found there are a myriad ways to regain it when all seems lost.
 Often, all it requires is a quirky take on everyday things.
 For instance, my partner and I once drove the lass behind the counter at our local video hire place to distraction – because quite by chance we noticed that you could make stories from juxtaposing the titles of movies – we spent perhaps an hour one particularly quiet evening rearranging all the new releases into sentences!
 I don’t think they ever quite got over us 🙂